opsstation/terraform-aws-vpc-peering/README.md

   acceptor_cidr_block  = "10.0.0.0/24"
 }

 #Important: For cross-account VPC peering, auto_accept must remain false, as AWS does not allow automatic acceptance across different accounts.
-The connection must be manually approved from the accepter account.
+The connection must be manually approved from the accepter account

 ```